bobalob/ARM-Examples/SAS-Token-Example/README.md

 * Creates a Resource Group and Storage Account in PowerShell.
 * Uploads the NetworkLinkedTemplate.json file.
-* Generates a SAS Key NetworkLinkedTemplate.json file.
+* Generates a SAS Key for NetworkLinkedTemplate.json file.
 * Deploys AzureDeploy.json

 ### AzureDeploy.json